OrqueIO/Orqueio-bpm-examples/multi-tenancy/schema-isolation/README.md

 * develop a process application with tenant-specific deployments
 * access the correct process engine from a REST resource based on a tenant identifier

-See the [user guide](https://docs.camunda.org/manual/7.23/user-guide/process-engine/multi-tenancy/) for a general introduction on multi-tenancy and the different options Camunda offers.
+See the [user guide](https://docs.orqueio.io/manual/7.23/user-guide/process-engine/multi-tenancy/) for a general introduction on multi-tenancy and the different options Orqueio offers.

 # Before Starting

-Before starting, make sure to download the [Camunda Platform WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/) and extract it to a folder.
-We will call this folder `$CAMUNDA_HOME` in the following explanations.
+Before starting, make sure to download the [Orqueio Platform WildFly distribution](https://downloads.orqueio.cloud/release/orqueio-bpm/wildfly/) and extract it to a folder.
+We will call this folder `$ORQUEIO_HOME` in the following explanations.

 # Configuring the Database